Skip to content

 platform

-The platforms to match: either a string, or a map with host and target keys for cross-compiling.
+Host and/or target platforms this override applies to.
+Either a string, or a map with host and target keys for cross-compiling.
 See Specifying platforms for more information.

 Supported overrides